patzsantos/e-portfolio-uoeo/oop_unit1.md

 _**On completion of this unit you will be able to:**_<Br>
 _-Write a Python program which applies a factory design pattern to generate objects.<br>
 -Discuss the fact that multiple design patterns are able to be applied together to support a single code development.<br>
--Describe the design patterns which are more likely to be applied with one another in a single code package.<br>
+-Describe the design patterns which are more likely to be applied with one another in a single code package.<br>-->

 ## Summative Assessment 3: